-Rachel: I know my life is going pretty well, but I look around and I just see so many people who've accomplished so many of their goals by the time they're 30.
+Rachel: Look...
+I know my life's going pretty well, but I look around and I just see so many people who've accomplished so many of their goals by the time they're thirty.

 Phoebe: Yeah, but you shouldn't compare yourself to me.

-Ross: I'm a sports car enthusiast, I've always been into cars.
+Ross: (sitting in his brand new MG convertible) I'm a sports car enthusiast...
+I've always been into cars.

 Joey: Hey, what's the horsepower on this thing?

-Rachel: You know what?
-I am going to do something today.
-I'm not just going to sit around like some old lady.
-I'm going to get something pierced.
+Rachel: Y'know what?
+I am gonna do something today.
+I'm not just gonna sit around like some old lady...
+I'm gonna get somethin' pierced.
 Like my, uh... like my nose or my tongue or something.